Krishna Krishna: Plot

 Gopalakrishnan, a perfect gentleman, wants to get married as soon as possible.
-His mother 'Bullet' Pushpa only wants an extremely wealthy daughter-in-law so she rejects every marriage proposal.
+His mother, 'Bullet' Pushpa, only wants an extremely wealthy daughter-in-law, so she rejects every marriage proposal.
 While Bama hates the kind of rich grooms her father brings for her whose only qualification is that they are rich.

-One day, Bama, having decided to get married to the first bachelor she sees, sees Gopalakrishnan at the bus stop and she falls in love at first sight with him.
-Finally, after much effort from her end they fall in love with each other and get married in a police station without their parents' permission.
+One day, Bama, having decided to marry the first bachelor she sees, sees Gopalakrishnan at the bus stop and she falls in love at first sight with him.
+Finally, after much effort from her end, they fall in love and get married in a police station without their parents' permission.

-After the marriage, 'Bullet' Pushpa and Bama often quarrel for small matters.
-Bama hates lies, if the same person lied to her four times, she will not bear the person.
-Soon, Bama suspects the innocent Gopalakrishnan for having bad habits based on circumstantial evidences.
+After the marriage, 'Bullet' Pushpa and Bama often quarrel over small matters.
+Bama hates lies, she shuns anyone who lies to her four times.
+Soon, Bama suspects the innocent Gopalakrishnan of having bad habits based on circumstantial evidences.
 She decides to divorce him.
 What transpires later forms the crux of the story.